holepunchto/pear-docs/cli.md

 ## `pear dump <key> <dir>`

-Dumps a Pear project's data into a local directory from remote P2P data-structures using its key.
+Dumps a Pear project's files from P2P data structures to a local directory using the project's key.

 | Flag         | Description                                   |
 | ------------ | --------------------------------------------- |